 The Domain Survey attempts to discover every host on the Internet by doing a complete search of the Domain Name System.
 It is sponsored by Internet Systems Consortium, Inc. with technical operations subcontracted to Network Wizards.
 Survey data is collected and published quarterly and is available directly to OARC members.
 Full details about the domain survey may be found here.

 Server Network Traffic Graphs

 Traffic statistics for C, E, and F-root servers are available to members on the OARC member portal.
 The statistics are essentially MRTG graphs that include packets/bits per second (in and out), and current/maximum/average counters.

 AS112 Long-term Collections

-The Ottawa Internet Exchange hosts a very busy AS112 node operating on the high-performance network service provider networkss, such as GEANT and Internet2.
-It responds to traffic as far away as Australia and as close to its IXP peers.
+The Ottawa Internet Exchange hosted a very busy AS112 node operating on the high-performance network service provider networks, such as GEANT and Internet2.
+It responded to traffic as far away as Australia and as close as its IXP peers.
 Much of this data is available in pcap format through the analysis systems for examination.
-This data was first made available in January 1 of 2015 and continues on for periodic, weeks-long duration.
-In addition, ICANN's 2 AS112 nodes have also been added to the effort.
+This data was first made available in January 1 of 2015 and continued on for periodic, weeks-long duration.
+In addition, ICANN's 2 AS112 nodes were also added to the effort.

 Real-Time DSC Data (Data collection ceased Summer 2021)